OpenLLM-France/Lit-Claire/hf_files/Claire-Mistral-7B-0.1/README.md

 Claire-Mistral-7B-0.1 is made available under the CC-BY-NC-SA 4.0 license.

 This work is a collaborative effort of LINAGORA Labs and OpenLLM-France community.
-Special thanks to Christophe Cerisara (LORIA), Pierre Carl Langlais (Opsci) and Pierre Colombo for their valuable advices.
+Special thanks to Christophe Cerisara (LORIA), Pierre-Carl Langlais (OpSci) and Pierre Colombo for their valuable advices.

 ## Acknowledgements